-Deakin Residents’ Association Inc. is a non-profit association incorporated in the Australian Capital Territory with these objectives:
+Deakin Residents’ Association is a non-profit association incorporated in the Australian Capital Territory with these objectives:

-Membership is open to any resident of Deakin or holder of a residential lease in Deakin, or a person sharing the objectives of the Association.
+Membership is open to any resident of Deakin, holder of a residential lease in Deakin, or a person sharing the objectives of the Association.

 The ACT has complex planning and development approval processes.
 Active representation of residents is essential, to ensure outcomes that properly balance development pressures with preservation of residents’ quality of life and long-term personal investments in their homes.

 Continuing priorities for DRA are:

 - Ensure that medium-density residential developments in Deakin live up to government promises that the impact of increased density will be balanced against preservation of neighbourhood character